9.1 Placement and Review of Positions

 9.1.2 Review of Position Job Family and/or Phase

 Any member and/or manager who believes the position in question has changed and the current placement no longer accurately reflects the position, may request a review of the position at any time.
-A review can occur once per 12 month period and will be conducted by Human Resources.
+A review can occur once per 12 month period and will be conducted by People and Resources.

 9.1.3 Salary Adjustments through Review